camtyler816/camtyler816/README.md

 - 👋 Hi, I’m @camtyler816
 - 👀 I’m interested in Herpatology and my sea snake research
 - 🌱 I’m currently studying a ResM at the University of Plymouth
-- 📫 How to reach me: cameron.tyler@students.plymouth.ac.uk
+- 📫 How to reach me: cameron.tyler@plymouth.ac.uk
 - ⚡ Fun fact: I race motocross

 <!---